Ji-JiaXin/Project-Weather-electricity-prices/README.md

 5. To open the user interface, please run "User_interface.py" using your preferred code editor/runner (for example Virtual Studio Code - https://code.visualstudio.com/download).

 ## About the data sources
 The data about electricity generation from different sources (offshore wind, onshore wind, photovoltaics, pump storage, other conventional sources, and other renewables) and total electricity consumption are downloaded using API.
 Using the class DownloadAPI specified in the "Electricity_API_download.py" the user can download data based on his preferences.
 This class is very powerful as it downloads data from https://smard.de/app based on the multiple parameters that could be specified, such as region (Germany, Austria...) or frequency (quarter-hour, hour, day, week...).
+Therefore, you are more than welcome to reuse this module in your electricity-related project!
+The class DownloadAPI was inspired by the GitHub repository (https://github.com/bundesAPI/smard-api).
+The code was modified to ensure its proper functionality and desired features.

-The weather data is composed from various online sources, as we were not able to find one reliable free provider, which would satisfy our data requirements.
+The weather data is composed of various online sources, as we could not find one reliable free provider that would satisfy our data requirements.
 Therefore, we merged data from different sources ("Weather_base.xlsx" and "Weather_new.csv") into one final file ("All_weather_data.csv).

 For our analysis, we merged the data about electricity (from API) with the final weather data into one data frame ("final_data.csv").
-Everything about the data preparation can be found in one file ("Data_preparation.csv").
+Everything about the data preparation can be found in one file ("Data_preparation.py").

 ## Models for finding similar weather patterns

 ## Graphics
-Based on the previous analysis we provide a graphical visualization for you, as sometimes a nice graphical visualization is worth more than thousend words.
+Based on the previous analysis we provide a graphical visualization for you, as sometimes a nice graphical visualization is worth more than a thousand words.
 There are two types of graphs you can choose from - either a graph covering the whole period or a set of more detailed subgraphs displaying each yearly development.
 The output dates from the model for finding similar weather patterns are also incorporated in the graph (highlighted in red).